nariakiiwatani/ofxNNG/README.md

 socket.setCallback(type, intval, strval);
 ```

-If you want to use what is not memcpy-able or you don't want to do so, you have 2 options to implement your own.
+If you want to use what is not memcpy-able or you don't want to do so, you have another 2 options to take to implement your own.

 __caution:__
 When you tall to host(s) that uses foreign endian, default conversion(memcpy) may cause an issue.